JoshAyersSBT/AP_mode_wordpress_launcher/README.md

 PiPress can be deployed in two ways:

-1. **Manual Script-Based Deployment**
+1. Manual Script-Based Deployment
-   - Use the `launch.sh` script to install dependencies, configure the access point, and launch WordPress manually.
+   - Use the `launch.sh` script to install dependencies, configure the access point, and launch WordPress and the monitoring service.
    - This option gives full control over system-level setup and is useful for debugging or custom configurations.

-2. **Docker-Based Deployment**
+2. Docker-Based Deployment
    - Use the included `docker-compose.yml` file to spin up WordPress, MariaDB, and the monitoring server in isolated containers.
    - Simplifies installation and keeps services contained.
    - Run with: `docker-compose up -d`